comicfans/comicfans.github.io/_posts/2023-07-27-debugging-nasty-thread-bug.md

-To achieve reasonable FPS on current low-profile ARM device, previous implementation use device specified API to drive the display controller directly, you can blit pixels directly into display controller baking buffer, which will be flushed on screen without passing through normal OS.
+To achieve reasonable FPS on current low-profile ARM device, previous implementation use device specified API to drive the display controller directly, you can blit pixels directly into display controller baking buffer, which will be flushed on screen without passing through normal OS screen buffer.
 It also supports 'color key', when you paint GUI interface over that special buffer layer, display controller will make any pixels with the color key to transparent,